JM3ad/ReactNativeRecipes/README.md

 # ReactNativeRecipes
-Playing with a React Native App
+Playing with React Native to build a simple recipes app

 # Zero to hero